 - Dietary food choices can cause inflammation, a weakened immune system, food sensitivities, allergies, microbiome imbalances, hormone imbalances, and nutrient deficiencies from lack of nutrients and/or inability to absorb nutrients.
 Our dietary choices of processed and chemical laden foods is causing numerous chronic diseases.
 The SAD (Standard American Diet) is poisoning people with conventional foods that are genetically modified, highly processed, laden with chemicals, and contaminated with heavy metals and pesticides.

 - Environmental stressors may include heavy metal toxicity, mold, parasites, bacterial or viral infections, and Lyme disease and its co infections.
-Other common environmental stressors come in the form of common household cleaners, common grooming products, and contaminated tap water.
+Other common environmental toxins that can affect brain function and even endocrine (hormone) function come in the form of common household cleaners, common grooming products, and contaminated tap water.
 These can cause a weakened immune system, inflammation, and even nutrient deficiencies.
 In addition these are known endocrine disruptors – that means they alter your hormones leading to infertility issues, PCOS, and early menopause.